srosanba/sas-statrep/README.md

       1. Examine `quickstart_SR.sas`.
 Stare in amazement.
 1. Run `quickstart_SR.sas` using Enterprise Guide (does not seem to work in batch).
    1. This should generate some folders with output (`lst`, `png`).
    1. **Gotcha**: If the SAS program crashes, the likely cause is that the `statrep.cfg` file that you edited in the final step of **Install LaTeX components** is not the copy of the file that TexMaker is looking at (yes, there are multiple copies of this file created in some installs - this makes no sense).
 To remedy this problem, search `quickstart.log` for the text `statrep.cfg`.
-If the path you see does not match the one you used above, then you will need to repeat the final step of **Install LaTeX components** using this new path.
+If the path you see does not match the one you used above, then you will need to repeat the final step of **Install LaTeX components** (editing `\def\SRmacropath{}`) in the copy of `statrep.cfg` referenced in `quickstart.log`.
 1. Compile the LaTeX file a second time.
    1. This should pull the `lst` and `png` outputs into the PDF file.
    1. Typically you have to compile an extra time to get the image labels to line up right.
 I do not know why.
 Just click the button twice and get over it.